 Mercury was measured utilizing USEPA Reference Method 30B, Determination of Total Vapor Phase Mercury Emissions from Coal-Fired Combustion Sources Using Carbon Sorbent Traps.
 Volumes of flue gas were continuously extracted from the stack through paired, in-stack, sorbent media traps at a constant flow rate.
 Each sorbent trap contained two sections; the first section quantitatively captured Hg and the second section was used to evaluate vapor phase Hg breakthrough.
 One of the traps contained sorbent media pre-spiked with mercury that was used to evaluate sample quality assurance.
 A heated sample line connected to the end of the heated probe transferred the sampled gas through a chilled moisture removal system consisting of a water knockout impinger and silica gel desiccant before entering a dry gas sampling console where sample volume and other parameters were recorded.
-The sorbent traps in the sampling system were periodically exchanged with new ones over the 30-boiler operating day test period, with a total of 4 runs of nominally equal length.
+The sorbent traps in the sampling system were periodically exchanged with new ones over the 30-boiler operating day test period, with a total of 4-5 runs of nominally equal length.
 Refer to Figure 4-4 for a drawing of the USEPA Method 30B Hg Sample Apparatus.

 Each Hg sampling train was leak-checked before each test run as well as immediately after.
 Care was exercised to minimize effects of stray or ambient Hg at the sampling site, such as ensuring the sample ports are cleaned thoroughly, maintaining enough distance from duct walls and/or other sources of Hg so that bias was not introduced artificially.
 Time, dry gas meter temperature, sample rate, barometric pressure, source temperature and total sample volume were documented for each run.

-At the conclusion of the test run and after the post-test leak check, the sorbent traps were recovered from the sampling system and transported to the RCTS field office in West Olive, MI, for analysis.
+At the conclusion of the test run and after the post-test leak check, the sorbent traps were recovered from the sampling system and transported to the RCTS field office in Essexville, MI, for analysis.
+Due to logistics, the Run 3 sorbent traps were analyzed onsite by Ohio Lumex personnel.
 The contents of each section of the traps were carefully extracted onto a quartz glass ladle and placed into an oven where the captured mercury was thermally desorbed from the sample matrix (i.e., charcoal) at approximately 680° Celsius.
 Vapor phase mercury was then measured using a calibrated atomic absorption spectrometer analyzer.

 A minimum of three field recovery test runs were performed where one of the paired sorbent tubes was spiked with a known mass of mercury and used to sample flue gas during the test run.
 The field recovery test assesses the recovery of the elemental mercury spike to determine measurement bias and verify data acceptability.
 The results of the field recovery test met the acceptable performance criteria (85%-115%) and are presented in the Appendix Tables.
-For Unit 1, an average field recovery of 99.5% was calculated based on Runs 1, 3 and 4, whereas an average recovery of 102.0% was calculated for Unit 2 based on Runs 1, 2 and 4.
+For Unit 1, an average field recovery of 102.1% was calculated based on Runs 2, 3, 5 and 6, whereas an average recovery of 91.6% was calculated for Unit 2 based on Runs 1, 2, 6 and 7.